 - Max SPL: 136dB (156dB w/Pad).
 What is SPL?

 - Weight: 0.62 lbs.

 - Included Accessories: H85 Shockmount, Metal Carry Case

 - Manufacturer Part Number: 3185Z00010

-If you’re looking for a mic that’s a step up from some of the lower end models, may be your best bet!
-It performs extremely well for rap vocals as well as R&B. Apparently it uses the same cardioid capsule as the AKG C414, which is a $1000 mic!
-A lot of people can hear a huge difference in sound between the C214 and some lower end models.
+If you’re looking for a mic that’s a step up from some of the lower-end models, maybe your best bet!
+It performs extremely well for rap vocals as well as R&B. Apparently it uses the same cardioid capsule as the AKG C414!
+A lot of people can hear a huge difference in sound between the C214 and some lower-end models.
 The value becomes apparent when people start asking you what professional studio you recorded that gangster rap song in. 😛

 Even turned all the way up it performs exceptionally well.
 Crank it all the way up, then turn it down a smidgen (or two), and then stand about 8-10 inches away.
 Now start rapping or singing, but make sure that the capsule is positioned between your nose and upper lip.